shubham18rastogi/CodeGround-API-documentation-/generateInviteLink.md

 ```
 Status Code: 500
-{"errorMessage": "Internal Server Error, please share the exception id with the CG team::Exception id is xxxxx"}
+{"errorMessage": "Internal Server Error, please share the exception id with the CG team
+    Exception id is xxxxx"}
 ```